 Safety is, and always will be, our number one priority.
-Our team devotes hundreds of thousands of hours every year to keeping our systems running smoothly and without incident.
-We invest heavily in safety measures, including:
+Our team devotes significant time every year to keeping our systems running smoothly and without incident.
+We invest heavily in safety measures, includina:

 Inspection and preventative maintenance programs

 Around-the-clock monitoring of pipelines and facilities